Developer Workflow

 Recap

-The DataForge developer workflow is easy to follow and can be modified to meet the developer's needs.
-In this article, we covered each step of the workflow starting from connecting to a source and ingesting data all the way to publishing the data out to external systems.
-Below is a visual representation of the end to end workflow that was covered.
+The DataForge developer workflow is easy to follow and can be modified to meet the your needs.
+This section covered each step of the workflow starting from connecting to a source and ingesting data all the way to publishing the data out to external systems.
+Below is a visual representation of this end-to-end workflow.

 Updated